 Register of FCG Finnish Consulting Group’s customers, stakeholders and training participants

-- Contact persons of the data controller’s stakeholders, incl. lecturers participating in the trainings
+- Contact persons of our stakeholders, incl. lecturers participating in the trainings

-In addition to the contact and background information of the organization, the register maintains information on the status and tasks of the persons working in the organization with their contact information.
+In addition to the organisation’s contact and background information, the register maintains information on the position and duties of the persons working in the organisation, including their contact information.

 Personal data is processed for the following purposes:

-- Customer relationship management and other customer communications, such as marketing, newsletters, customer surveys, customer contact information maintenance and invoicing.
+- Customer relationship management and other customer communications, such as marketing, newsletters, customer surveys, maintaining customer contact information and invoicing.

-- The provision of expert and customer services in the services and assignments of the controller.
+- Providing expert and customer services related to the controller’s services and assignments.

-- For the planning and development of the data controller’s operations and supply, e.g. based on the online behavior of the data subjects.
+- Planning and developing the controller’s operations and offerings based on, for example, the online behaviour of data subjects.

-- For the management of services (e.g. events and training) and assignments, including the processing of service requests, communication with customers, the distribution of lists of participants in the training event and the management of access rights, e.g. in the controller’s extranet and training management information systems’
+- Administering services (e.g. events and trainings) and assignments, including processing service requests, communicating with customers, distributing materials related to training, distributing participant lists at training events and managing access rights in the controller’s extranet and training management information systems, for example.

-- Stakeholder cooperation, such as maintaining areas of expertise for those who are acting in the role of lecturer and registering implementations and paying stakeholder invoices and fees.
+- Stakeholder cooperation, such as maintaining the competence areas of persons acting in the role of lecturers, registering implementations and paying stakeholder invoices and fees.

-- Disclosure of contact information for training/event to other stakeholders involved in the event for marketing purposes.
+- Disclosure of the contact details of training/event participants to other stakeholders involved in the training/event for marketing purposes.

 The processing of personal data is primarily based on the legitimate interest of the data controller (e.g. customer relationship management, legal certainty, marketing, invoicing, payment of fees, sharing of event participant lists, providing contact information to stakeholders for marketing purposes) or agreement (e.g. training registration) or legal obligation (including accounting obligations related to the storage of invoicing transactions).
 In addition, data subjects may be required to give their consent if necessary.